Critical dimension in profile semiparametric estimation: Main results

-Our result apply even if the target parameter \( \thetav \) is of growing dimension.
+Most of results are stated in a finite sample setup for just one fixed sample.
+As we are also interested in understanding what happens if \emph{the full dimension} \( \dimtotal \) becomes large we also consider a specification of the general finite sample results to an asymptotic setup with \( \dimtotal = \dimn \), where \( \nsize \) denotes the asymptotic parameter, e.g. the sample size with \( \nsize \to \infty \).
+Our results apply even if the target parameter \( \thetav \in\R^{\dimp}\) is also of growing dimension.
 The dimension \( \dimp \) can be of order \( \dimtotal \).
-The case with a full dimensional target and low dimensional nuisance is also included.
+Even the case with a full dimensional target and low dimensional nuisance is included as well.